-You may open the sequence either by double clicking on the sequence name, press the 'Open' button open sequence, or press the 'Open and done' button open & done.
+You may open the sequence either by double clicking on the sequence name, press the 'Open' button button or press the 'Open and done' button Open & done Pressing the 'Open' button will leave the done' button Open & done.
 Pressing the 'Open' button will leave the Protein Explorer open; ready for additional manipulation, while pressing the 'Open and done' button will end by closing the dialog.
 Alternatively, you can right-click on the name and select Open from the pop-up menu.